-The Energy Policy Act (EPAct) of 1992 (and as amended)
+The Energy Policy Act (EPAct) of 1992

 This Act was promulgated by the U.S. government and addresses energy and water use in commercial, institutional and residential facilities.
-The water usage requirements of the Energy Policy Act of 1992 (and as amended) are provided in Table 1.
+The water usage requirements of the Energy Policy Act of 1992 are provided in Table 1.